php-collective/code-sniffer/docs/README.md

 Tip: When running it without argument, it shows you the sniffs that are yet untested.

 ### Tokenizing Tool
-When coding new sniffs it really helps to see what the code looks like in regards of the token arrays.
+When coding new sniffs it really helps to see what the code looks like in regard to the token arrays.
 So we can parse a PHP file into its tokens using the following tool:

 ```